CS6550: Advanced Algorithms: Techniques for Optimization and Sampling

 Grading:

-HW (TBD%): Biweekly HW.
+HW (30%): Biweekly HW.
 You are encouraged to collaborate on HW, but must write your own solutions.
 Submit via gradescope (link on canvas).

 Send comments on textbook via this form (up to 0.5% per chapter and 5% total).